 Studio 4 'Tiger Challenge' (new)

-Course selection for Fall 2019 opens April 22nd for Juniors, April 24th for Sophomores, and April 29th for Freshman.
+Course selection for fall 2019 opens April 22 for juniors, April 24 for sophomores, and April 29 for first year students.